flowerbug/convert_academic/README.md

-Sat 07 Dec 2019 10:02:01 AM EST
+Tue 14 Jan 2020 02:51:13 PM EST

 # General Information

   convert_academic is a bash script which will convert an ancient hugo academic site to a more recent version.
-I am not sure when or with what version of hugo academic theme where the breaking changes were first introduced so I'm not sure how far back in time or what specific early versions of the academic theme this script may work for.
-For my own uses this script works with the version of hugo academic theme I started with in early-mid 2017.
+I am unable to specify which early versions of the academic theme this script may work for as a default, but for my own uses this script works with the version of hugo academic theme I started with in early-mid 2017.

   It only converts projects and posts, but the method used in the script can be adapted to other sections if you have enough of them it may be worth using as a template.